 "No, Utah," grated Bowden.
 "This punk ain't going nowhere."
 "Wait a minute here," One-Eyed Jakes said, shouldering past Bowie to step in and hunker down before Curt, an odd stare in that one good eye.
-"Well, damned if it isn't!
+"Well, damned!
 I should've known right away.
 Guess you don't recognize me, do you, kid?"
 Curt regarded him with thoughtful care and wonder.
 "Am I supposed to?
 Thought there was something about you-but I can't place it."
 Jakes smiled somberly.
 "Maybe you'd know me, Curt-if I wasn't wearing this patch."
 Curt knew then, with a sense of stricken awe, a tingling of his spine.
 "Jack!
-For godsake, Jack.
+For Godsake, Jack.
 We thought you were dead-at the Little Big Horn.
 Got a notice from the War Department and all.
 I can't hardly believe this, Jack.
 Why didn't Rita tell me?"
 "I wouldn't let her, Curt.
-Made her promise not to.
-After what happened here, I figured it was better to stay dead."
+Made her promise not to-After what happened here, I figured it was better to stay dead." [&]quot;But how-?"
+"I was with Reno up there instead of Custer," said Jack Metheny.

-"But how-?"

-"I was with Reno up there-instead of Custer," said Jack Metheny.
 "Lost an eye out of it, but didn't quite die.
 Listed first as Missing in Action.
 I let it ride that way, Curt-until they changed it to Dead."

-"Jack, this is too much," Curt said, with hushed reverence, as they clasped hands and hugged one another tight.
-"That night behind Mamie's-Barney and I both figured you was someone we ought to know."
+"Jack, this is too much," Curt said as they clasped hands and hugged one another tight.
+"That night behind the Mustang-Barney and I both figured you was someone we ought to know."
 Jack laughed softly.
 "So it was you and old Barney who took Theron off my back?
 Had an idea it might be.
 Theron tried to hire me to kill you that night, Curt.
 Imagine that?
 I damn near killed him instead."

-"What the hell is this anyway?" asked Bowie Bowden.
+"What the hell is this, anyway?" asked Bowie Bowden.

-Laughing, Jack lifted Curt upright, and turned to the others.
+Laughing, Jack lifted Curt upright and turned to the others.
 "This is my kid brother Curt."
 Utah Tyrrell reached out to shake Curt's hand, while Bowden stood back glaring and wagging his head.
-Utah was wondering if he'd ever heard Jakes laugh before tonight.
 "Pleased to meet you, Curt," said Utah, and glanced quizzically at the elder brother.
 "So your real name is Jack Metheny."
 "The secret's out, Utah," said Jack.
-"I hope you won't turn me in, as a deserter from the U.S. Army."

-"I'll have to give that some thought, Jack," said Utah, smiling, and Curt thought it was the most winning smile he'd ever seen.
+"I hope you won't turn me in as a deserter from the U.S. Army."
+"I'll have to give that some thought, Jack," said Utah, smiling.
+Curt thought it was the most winning smile he'd ever seen.
 "Hey, they're coming," Bowie Bowden said, raising his hand.
-"Somebody is anyway.
-Sounds like four or five horses out there."

-Listening intently they heard the faint slow clop of hoofbeats on the still night air, and then saw four horsemen emerge from the trees along the Ontawee River and move across the plain toward the livery barn.
+"Somebody is, anyway.
+Sounds like four-five horses out there."
+Listening intently, they heard the faint slow clop of hoofbeats on the still night air, and then saw four horsemen emerge from the trees along the Ontawee River and move across the plain toward the livery barn.
 In the shadowy yard three riders swung down, the fourth remaining tied to his saddle and sagging in a lifeless posture.
-Curt knew that Old Pitts was either dead or close to it.

-"Where's the other horse, Kid?" inquired Utah Tyrrell of a slender boyish rider, with blond hair shining under his hat.
+"Where's the other horse, Kid?" inquired Utah Tyrrell of a slender, boyish rider.

 "Had to shoot him-after Herm rode him almost to death.
 And Old Pitts is dead, Utah."
 "Why the hell didn't you dump him then?" demanded Bowie Bowden.